wiremock/api-template-library/apisetu.gov.in-aaharjh/index.md

 ---
 slug: "apisetu-gov-in-aaharjh"
-name: "Department of Food, Public Distribution & Consumer Affairs (PDS), Jharkhand"
+title: "Department of Food, Public Distribution & Consumer Affairs (PDS), Jharkhand"
 provider: "apisetu.gov.in"
 description: "Public distribution system (PDS) is an Indian food security system.\
   \ Established by the Government of India under Ministry of Consumer Affairs, Food,\